-- Mausoleum of Avecina, who was a great medicine doctor, poet, scientist and philosopher of 10th century.
+Avecina was a great medicine doctor, poet, scientist and philosopher of 10th century.
 Abu-Ali-Sina known as Avicenna in the west, among a lot of other achievements, wrote a medical encyclopaedia that has been mandatory reading for every medical student in Europe until the 19th century.
 His other works as a poet and philosopher are still studied today.

 The Mausoleum of Avicenna is a complex dedicated to this Iranian polymath, the complex includes a library, a small museum, and a spindle-shaped tower inspired by the Ziyarid-era Kavus Tower,the tomb was built in 1952, replacing an older building destroyed in 1950.